 Washington Attorneys Serving Personal Injury Victims

 During a personal injury case, your attorney handles numerous tasks – from filing necessary documents, to negotiating with the other party to drafting affidavits.
-One question that you may have is whether your attorney can accept a settlement without your consent – especially when he or she has so much leeway to conduct tasks within the case on his or her own.
+One question that you may have is whether your injury lawyer can accept a settlement without your consent – especially when he or she has so much leeway to conduct tasks within the case on his or her own.
 The answer is not as simple as yes or no. Instead, it will come down to several factors.

 Review Your Retainer Agreement First